NorthState Help Center

-Take a mental inventory of how your business uses the Web throughout a typical month.
+Take an inventory of how your business uses the Web throughout a typical month.
 How many individuals will need to access to Internet at once?
 Do you and your employees mostly perform light email communications and online research?
 Does your business rely on the speedy transmission of credit card transactions or need to engage in video conferencing or upload and transfer large files?
 Faster speeds will help you accomplish more in less time and deliver better customer service as well allow you to grow.
 For many businesses, a faster connection is a competitive edge.
 For a complimentary consultation on your business’ Internet speed needs, call us at 336-886-3600.

 Why do Upload Speeds matter?